danPyk/flutter_tensor_flow/README.md

-Flutter object detection made with Tensor Flow.
+Flutter object detection made with Tensor Flow and Stacked.